Can I Take My Permit Test Online in California?

 Final Thoughts

-Taking the knowledge test online is faster and more convenient than going to the DMV, but you still need to prepare thoroughly.
-The online exam isn’t any easier than its standard version.
+Taking the knowledge test online was faster and more convenient than going to the DMV, but it wasn’t any easier than the in-person test students must use in 2025.

 Start Your Driver’s Ed Today!